 - If accepted, authors of regular papers are also requested to upload biographies (no more than 100 words) and recent photographs.

 - Once the paper is accepted, final copies of the manuscript must be submitted to the Manuscript Central, single column format.
-In addition, the author can supply a fully formatted version of the manuscript by using the style files from the IEEE Author Digital Tool Box.
+In addition, the author can supply a fully formatted version of the manuscript by using the style files from the IEEE Author Center.
 If a fully formatted copy is provided, it should be signed confirming the publication length of the manuscript at submission.
 The signature signifies the author’s confirmation that overlength page charges will be paid when billed.
 If a fully formatted version of the manuscript is not provided, the author should sign the page charge form which can be obtained here.

 - Page charges.
 Upon acceptance of a manuscript for publication, the author(s) or his/her/their company or institution will be asked to pay a charge of $110 per page to cover part of the cost of publication of the 8 pages which comprise the standard manuscript length.
 Upon payment of these voluntary, the author will be entitled to 100 free, black-and-white reprints (without covers).